 Disaster Preparedness for the Public

-This coming winter, officials are concerned about the possibility of an Avian Flu outbreak.
-While there's no way to know whether this calamity will be seen, the possibility of a local disaster may be slim but it is real.
+The possibility of a local disaster is slim but it is real.
 Everyone should consider preparing ahead of time so that they can be as self-sufficient as possible should regular supplies and/or services be unavailable for an extended period.
 Disease outbreak, floods, tornados, and earthquakes are all examples of disasters that could disrupt regular activities in our area for an extended time.

 - Store a two week supply of water and food.
-During a pandemic, if you cannot get to a store, or if stores are out of supplies, it will be important for you to have extra supplies on hand.
-This can be useful in other types of emergencies, such as power outages and disasters.
+If you cannot get to a store, or if stores are out of supplies, it will be important for you to have extra supplies on hand.
+This can be useful in other types of emergencies, such as power outages.

 - Talk with family members and loved ones about how they would be cared for if they got sick, or what will be needed to care for them in your home.